liangliannie/deep-learning/_sources/usage/data.rst.txt

 .. warning::

-   Loading all the data into the GPU is both time consuming and inefficient.
+   Loading all the data into the GPU is both time consuming and inefficient and hene balancing the between the size before training.

 Load your data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^